Homotopy classification of based maps between $\mathbf{A}_n^2$-complexes: Introduction

 \section{Introduction}

-One fundamental problem in algebraic topology is the determinations of the set $[X,Y]$ of homotopy classes of based maps between spaces $X,Y$.
-Let $\conn(X)$ denote the degree of connectedness of the space $X$.
-If $\dim(X)\leq 2\conn(Y)$, the generalized Freudenthal suspension theorem (cf. \citep[Theorem 1.21]{Cohenbook}) yields a natural Abelian group structure on $[X,Y]$.
-As the difference $\dim(X)-\conn(Y)$ grows, the computation of homotopy groups $\pi_k(S^n)$ shows that the difficulties of a solution to this problem increase rapidly.

-Let $\an$ be the class of based $(n-1)$-connected finite CW-complexes of dimension at most $n+2$.
-A space $X$ is \emph{elementary} or \emph{indecomposable} if $X$ doesn't admit a nontrivial wedge decomposition; otherwise it is \emph{decomposable}.
-The \emph{elementary Moore spaces} of $\an$ consist of spheres $S^{n+i}, i=0,1,2$, and the Moore spaces $\mm{r}{n+j}=S^{n+j}\cup_{p^r} \C S^{n+j}$ with $p$ a prime, $r\geq 1$, $j=0,1$.
-Motivated by Whitehead's work \cite{Whitehead48,Whitehead49}, Chang \cite{Chang1950} proved that if $n\geq 3$, every $\an$-polyhedron $X$ has the homotopy type of a finite wedge sum of the elementary Moore spaces of $\an$ and the following four \emph{elementary Chang-complexes}:
+By \emph{$\A{n}{k}$-complexes} we mean $(n-1)$-connected finite CW-complexes of dimension at most $n+k$, $n\geq k+1$.
+We say that an $\A{n}{k}$-complex $X$ is \emph{elementary} or \emph{indecomposable} if $X$ does not admit a nontrivial wedge decomposition; otherwise it is \emph{decomposable}.
+To avoid confusion we shall subsequently use the word ``indecomposable'' instead of ``elementary" to describe $\an$-complexes.
+It is well-known that indecomposable $\A{n}{1}$-complexes consist of spheres $S^{n},S^{n+1}$ and \emph{indecomposable Moore spaces} $\mm{r}{n}=S^{n}\cup_{p^r} e^{n+1}$ of homotopy type $(\Z/p^r,n)$, where $p$ is a prime, $r$ is a positive integer.
+Motivated by Whitehead's work \cite{Whitehead48,Whitehead49}, in 1950 Chang \cite{Chang1950} proved that every $\an$-complex is homotopy equivalent to a finite wedge sum of suitable suspensions of indecomposable $\A{n}{1}$-complexes and the following four \emph{indecomposable Chang complexes}: